pgardias/pgardias.github.io/_pages/links.md

 <a name="research"></a>
 ### Research

+[The Bitter Lesson](http://incompleteideas.net/IncIdeas/BitterLesson.html) by Rich Sutton reminds the reality of working with persistent computational power growth

 [You and Your Research](http://www.cs.virginia.edu/~robins/YouAndYourResearch.pdf) by Richard Hamming reflects on his years at Bell Labs and research success